-A mature endospore contains a complete set of the genetic material (DNA) from the vegetative cell, ribosomes and specialized enzymes.
+A mature endospore contains a complete set of genetic material (DNA) from the vegetative cell, ribosomes, and specialized enzymes.

 Mature endospores are released from the vegetative cell to become free endospores.
-When the free endospores are placed in an environment that supports growth, the endospores will revert back to a vegetative cell in a process called germination.
+When the free endospores are placed in an environment that supports growth, the endospores will revert back to a vegetative cells in a process called germination.
 It should be noted that unlike the process of binary fission observed with vegetative cells, endospore formation is not a reproductive process but a process of differentiation that provides the bacteria with a mechanism for survival.

 Medical Importance of Bacterial Spores

 |Important features of Spores||Medical Implications|